Railroad switch: Straight and curved switches

-Components gallery

 Types

 Apart from the standard right-hand and left-hand switches, switches commonly come in various combinations of configurations.

-Slip switches
+Slip

 Double slip

 A double slip switch (double slip) is a narrow-angled diagonal flat crossing of two lines combined with four pairs of points in such a way as to allow vehicles to change from one straight track to the other, alternatively to going straight across.
 A train approaching the arrangement may leave by either of the two tracks on the opposite side of the crossing.
 To reach the third possible exit, the train must change tracks on the slip and then reverse.

 The arrangement gives the possibility of setting four routes, but because only one route can be traversed at a time, the four blades at each end of the crossing are often connected to move in unison, so the crossing can be worked by just two levers or point motors.
 This gives the same functionality of two points placed end to end.
 These compact (albeit complex) switches usually are found only in locations where space is limited, such as station throats (i.e. approaches) where a few main lines spread out to reach any of numerous platform tracks.

 In North American English, the arrangement may also be called a double switch, or more colloquially, a puzzle switch.
 The Great Western Railway in the United Kingdom used the term double compound points, and the switch is also known as a double compound in Victoria (Australia).
 In Italian, the term for a double switch is deviatoio inglese, which means English switch.
 Likewise, it is called Engels(e) Wissel in Dutch and, occasionally, Engländer ("english one", literally "Englishman") in German.